Health is not simply an absence of illness, but a state of complete physical, mental and social wellbeing.

 We have a strong reputation for working in a holistic way, with multidisciplinary teams from all four faculties engaging with patients, citizens, industry, and health and social care partners, to deliver real health and social care services and solutions, and to deliver innovations that support new models and methods of care.

-We work hard to translate our research into practice and policy that has sustainable impact for real people and care providers.
+We work hard to translate our expertise into practice and policy that has sustainable impact for real people and care providers.

 We have the Technology & Innovation Centre on our doorstep, which we use as a living lab to engage with key stakeholders and re-imagine how health and social care data, medicines, and services can be used to provide more realistic medicines and devices to support people in care environments and in self-managing their health and wellbeing.